T-C-S-N/tcsn.io/AI_TERMINAL_INTEGRATION.md

 3. **Try terminal commands**:
    - Type `help` to see all commands
    - Type `examples` to see AI questions
-   - Type `ask What's Tomas's background?` to test AI
+   - Type `ask What's Toca's background?` to test AI
    - Use TAB for autocompletion
    - Type `status` to check AI service